Pre-K Printable Fun

 Children are learning so much through play.
 They are learning to take on adult roles, exploring the world around them, and building a variety of developmental skills.

-4. It's going to be ok
+4. It's going to be OK

 Children are resilient.
 In a normally busy and hectic workday, we normally have very little time to spend with those we love the most.
 This crisis provides a unique opportunity for us to nurture and bond with our loved ones.
 The time we have is one of our more precious resources-let's use it the best we can!